docyes/backbonebase/README.md

 An extenstion of Backbone.Model.
 Features for attribute accessors (getters, setters, etc.) and resetting the state of a model.

 ##### constructor / initialize `new View([attributes], [options])`
-There are several special options that, if passed, will be attached directly to the model: `setters` and `tempgetters`.
+There are several special options that, if passed, will be attached directly to the model: `setters` and `getters`.
 If the model defines an initialize function, it will be called when the view is first created.

-##### getters / setters `view.getters / view.setters`
+##### getters / setters
 If a getters or setters hash is not passed directly, uses this.setters or this.getters as the sources. setters and getters are written in the format {"attribute": "callback"}.
 The callback may be either the name of a method on the model, or a direct function body.

 ##### getter `view.getter(attribute)`